andimarek/graphql-schema-design-patterns/readme.md

 }
 ```

-## Argument as formatter for a Scalar
+## Argument as formatter

-The argument of an field serves as a formatter for a Scalar:
+The argument of an field serves as a formatter for a Scalar.

 ### Example
 Instead of returning a fixed date format the format argument decides on the returned format.